Ken Dorsey: Cleveland Browns

-Canadian Football League
+Toronto Argonauts

 On May 26, 2010, Dorsey signed with the Toronto Argonauts of the Canadian Football League, where he backed up former Miami Dolphins quarterback Cleo Lemon.
 On May 3, 2011, Dorsey announced his retirement from professional football.

 Coaching career

 High school

 For a brief time, Dorsey was the quarterbacks coach for the Lakewood Ranch Mustangs high school football team in Lakewood Ranch, Florida.
 On April 26, 2011, he was named offensive coordinator at nearby Riverview High School (Sarasota, Florida).

 Carolina Panthers

 On August 15, 2011, Dorsey was hired by the Carolina Panthers as a pro scout.
-During the 2011 off season, Dorsey was an IMG employee who trained NFL quarterbacks Cam Newton, Christian Ponder, and Joe Webb, and wide receiver Randall Cobb.
+During the 2011 off season, Dorsey was an IMG employee.
 On January 23, 2013, Dorsey transitioned to the Panthers' coaching staff and was hired as their quarterbacks coach under head coach Ron Rivera.
 In the 2015 season, Dorsey and the Panthers reached Super Bowl 50 on February 7, 2016.
 The Panthers fell to the Denver Broncos by a score of 24–10.
 On January 9, 2018, Dorsey, alongside offensive coordinator Mike Shula, was fired by the Panthers, after spending five seasons with the team.